Sanka1610/RVX-anddea/README.md

 YouTube : v19.47.53

-※For users with preinstalled YouTube v20.x, we also provide builds based on v20.12.46.
+※It also provide builds based on v20.12.46 for devices with YouTube v20.x pre-installed.

 YouTube Music : v8.12.53